abacomm/fonte-imagem/content/posts/fortalecimento-de-músculo-é-uma-das-maneiras-de-evitar-a-artrose.md

 ---
-title: Fortalecimento de músculo é uma das maneiras de evitar a artrose
+title: Fortalecimento de músculo é uma forma de evitar a artrose
 excerpt: >-
   That which these, chequered is with respective his an peacefully because space right way big of the